directive0/Nablin-Loot/README.md

 Enjoy!

-Update: Nov 16 2017
+## Update: Dec 12 2017

-Added new features.
-Includes new handling for collisions and items.
+So many new features.
+Item throwing, damage, knockback.
+So much more to do but its finally feeling like a game!

 ## Keys